KavithaSiva/ai-sdk-js/.changeset/dark-geese-laugh.md

 '@sap-ai-sdk/orchestration': patch
 ---

-[New Functionality] Add support for S3-based document grounding.
+[New Functionality] Add support for SharePoint and S3-based document grounding.